 Your Local Authority and Garden Room Planning Permission

-If you are in any doubt at all during the process of planning your garden room, you may wish to contact your local authority and check up on their requirements.
-This is because many local councils’ rules will differ in terms of what falls under permitted building.
-For instance, some building authorities may not allow you to install a toilet in any outbuilding, or may require permission if you intend to use the structure as a place of business.
+If you are ever in any doubt at all during the process of planning your garden room or extension, you may wish to contact your local planning authority and ask about their requirements.
+Many councils will have different rules in terms of what may or may not be built without permission.
+For example, some will require permission if you intend to use your new structure as a place of business, while others may not.

-By getting in touch with your local authority, you will also be able to find out more information that’s specific to your area, no matter where you are in the UK.
+By getting in touch with your local council it will also be possible to find out more information that’s specific to your local area, no matter where you are in the UK.

-If you have been imagining your ideal outdoor space or extension, whether for work, storage or play, and have only been held back from building it by the notion of planning permission, contact Prime Stables today.
+If you have been imagining your ideal outdoor space or home extension ‒ whether for work, play, or simple storage ‒ and have only hesitated due to planning permission, contact Prime Stables today.
 With our expert information on hand and with the skill of our team, you will soon be provided with a beautiful new garden room that fits all your needs and specifications.

-Our master craftsmen are more than capable of building you a bespoke design to complete the look of your exterior, before our installation team carries out a swift delivery and puts your product together exactly where you would like it.
-They’ll be happy to travel anywhere in the UK, so there is no need to worry about travelling in order to pick up your purchase.
+Our master carpenters and craftsmen are more than capable of building the bespoke design you’ve always wanted for your outside space before our dedicated installation team carry out a swift delivery that sees your product put together exactly where you want it.
+They will even be happy to travel anywhere in the UK, so you will never have to worry about travelling to collect your purchase.

-Contact us via the telephone or send us an email and one of our friendly members of staff will be glad to speak with you about placing an order.
-Once we have a list of your specifications, we will set to work on creating your perfect garden room.
+Speak with us on the phone or send us an email today and one of our friendly members of staff will be glad to speak with you about placing an order.
+Once we have noted down what you would like, we will set to work on designing and creating your perfect garden room.